 The more essential purpose of the course is assessment.
 I must use the course time to assess each person and whether he or she is at the A-CSM level.

 So, this course is also an assessment for you and others.
 Have you reached that level?

-You must provide as much evidence in advance of the course of your achievement as you can.
+You must provide as much evidence in Scrum Master Advanced Training of the course of your achievement as you can.
 Where your evidence is lacking, then we will assess you in class.

 In the A-CSM course we will review what you have learned and practiced of Scrum, and assess if you have reached the right level.

 At the A-CSM level we are not expecting you to be another Dr. Sutherland.
 We do not expect perfection, so to speak.
 We do expect competence, and sometimes above average skill, and maybe a few places where the skill is weaker.

 We expect many people who take the course to be assessed as not having achieved the right level yet.
 Those people will learn during the course, they can learn more after the course, and take the course (assessment) again later, and they are very likely to pass.
 Your taking of the course the second time, if needed, would only cost an additional $375 (in total across the three days; this is because of our hotel costs).